fabioz/startexplorer/README.markdown

 Release Notes
 -------------

+### Version 1.3.0

+* Switched to more permissive license to allow redistribution of StartExplorer in Eclipse distributions (GitHub issue #22).

 ### Version 1.2.1

-* Fix github issue #19: Custom commands now work in Eclipse 4.2/Juno
+* Fix GitHub issue #19: Custom commands now work in Eclipse 4.2/Juno

 ### Version 1.2.0